beykyle/CERN-f18-presentations/README.md

 ===========

-These directories contain the LaTeX source for Kyle Beyer and Dylan Hatch's presentations for the ITK Strips DAQ project, on the ATLAS experiment, at CERN during the fall of 2018
+These directories contain the LaTeX source for Kyle Beyer and Dylan Hatch's presentations for the ITK Strips DAQ project, on the ATLAS experiment.
+All work took place at CERN during the fall of 2018, for the University of Michigan REU semester abroad program, sponsored by the Lonsberry foundation.

 Contributing
 ===